ublockedslackrr/ublockedslackrr.github.io/README.md

   <img src="https://contrib.rocks/image?repo=ublockedslackrr/ublockedslackrr.github.io" />
 </a>

-- thanks to @WilardzySenpai for the loading bar
+- thanks to @WilardzySenpai for the loading screen on Games.html

 - sky and everyone who helped produce the project